OneSignal

 A curated collection of the 6 best self hosted alternatives to OneSignal.

-OneSignal is a customer messaging platform for web and mobile that delivers push notifications, in‑app messages, email and SMS.
-It provides segmentation, automation, personalization and analytics to engage users and boost retention.
+Customer messaging platform for web and mobile applications that sends push notifications, in‑app messages, email, and SMS.
+Includes audience segmentation, automation, scheduling, SDKs/APIs, analytics and webhooks for building and measuring engagement campaigns.

 Alternatives List